-The SLA7000 Series MFC is capable of reporting flow and accepting setpoints in values associated to engineering units.
-This can simplify user interpretation of information from the device by letting the device perform the calculations necessary to interpret the flow signal from its internal sensor based upon information in the selected calibration.
-Though some may be more familiar with Counts or Percent from using Analog type MFC's, the interpretation of Counts (see section Counts below and Range Definition in Quick Start) can vary.
+The SLA7000 Series MFC-RT is capable of reporting flow, pressure and accepting setpoints in values associated to engineering units.
+This can simplify user interpretation of information from the device by letting the device perform the calculations necessary to interpret the flow or pressure signal from its internal sensor based upon information in the selected calibration or application.
+Though some may be more familiar with Counts or Percent from using Analog type devices, the interpretation of Counts (see section Counts below and Range Definition in Quick Start) can vary.